 “The story that really stands out for me was the six-month anniversary of the Oklahoma City bombing, the first terrorist attack on US soil,” he says.
 The truck bomb blast killed 168 people and injured hundreds more.

 When he asked his news director why he got the assignment, he was told his fresh perspective might enable him to tell a better story.
 Allen was the first reporter to enter the Murrah Federal Building after the crime scene was opened to the media.

 In 1998 Allen returned to California and the Monterey Peninsula to anchor and be the assistant news director for the CBS/FOX affiliate stations.

 Six years later, he made his way to the Bay Area and KPIX 5.
 He started as a South Bay reporter and subsequently anchored various newscasts.

 Besides anchoring, Allen enjoys interviewing and was one of seven local reporters invited to the White House to interview President Obama.
 He also excels at live reporting and brought viewers live never-before-seen images of the Presidio Parkway a day before it opened using Skydrone 5.

 When he’s not at the anchor desk, Allen profiles some of the Bay Area’s quiet heroes as part of the Jefferson Awards, a national program that honors public service across America.

 “The Jefferson Award stories are about good people doing good things for a good reason,” he says.
 “It’s an uplifting counterbalance to some of the bad news we have to cover on a daily basis.”

-In addition to television news, Allen has taught “Media and Crisis Communication” for the Department of Homeland Security, he sits on the board of directors of “Boyhood Shadows Project” a non-profit that helps male victims of childhood sexual abuse.
+In addition to his broadcast journalism work, Allen has taught “Media and Crisis Communication” for the Department of Homeland Security.
+He also sits on the board of directors of “Boyhood Shadows Project” a non-profit that helps male victims of childhood sexual abuse.

-He enjoys fly fishing, golf, cycling, hiking and spending time with his children and granddaughter.
+He enjoys fly fishing, remodeling projects, cycling, and spending time with his family.